-Master Fund Transfer Agreement Project Timeline (MPOs/RTPAs Only) July 2023 Anticipated start date February 28, 2026 Recommended grant project end date Reimbursable work should be completed Grant extensions are only allowed for extenuating circumstances April 29, 2026 All final invoices for State-funded grants awarded to MPOs/RTPAs and federal- funded grants awarded to RTPAs must be submitted to Caltrans for approval and reimbursement.
-This allows Caltrans sufficient time to comply with the State Controller's Office payment requirements.
-June 30, 2026 Grant expiration date for federal-funded grants awarded to MPOs Reimbursable work must be completed August 30, 2026 Final Request for Reimbursements for federal-funded grants awarded to MPOs must be submitted no later than 60 days after the end of the fiscal year to coincide with the submission of the Overall Work Program (OWP) Final Expenditure Report.
-Restricted Grant Agre eement Project Timeline (Non-MPO/RTPAs) November 2023 Anticipated start date February 28, 2026 Grant expiration date Reimbursable work must be completed Grant extensions are only allowed for extenuating circumstances and require of formal amendment.
-April 29, 2026 Final Request for Reimbursements and final products must be submitted to Caltrans for approval and reimbursement.
-This allows Caltrans sufficient time to comply with the State Controller's Office payment requirements.
+Master Fund Transfer Agreement Project Timeline (MPOs/RTPAs Only) November 2024 Anticipated start date June 30, 2027 Grant project end/expiration date Reimbursable work must be completed Grant extensions are only allowed for extenuating circumstances and may require a formal Overall Work Program (OWP) amendment August 30, 2027 All Final Request for Reimbursements for must be submitted no later than 60 days after the end of the fiscal year to coincide with the submission of the OWP Final Expenditure Report.
+Restricted Grant Agreement Project Timeline (Non-MPO/RTPAs) November 2024 Anticipated start date June 30, 2027 Grant project end/expiration date Reimbursable work must be completed Grant extensions are only allowed for extenuating circumstances and require a formal amendment.